 - 1. Verify that the Extended Key Usage extension is in the CVC as specified in Appendix III. - 2.
-Verify that the manufacturer's CVC validity start time is greater than the manufacturer's cvcAccessStart value currently held in the CM if the CVC subject organizationName is identical to the CM's manufacturer name. - 3.
-Verify that the validity start time is greater than the co-signer's cvcAccessStart value currently held in the CM if the CVC subject organizationName is identical to the cable modem's current code co-signing agent. - 4.
-Reject this CVC if the CVC subject organizationName is not identical to CM's manufacturer or current code cosigning agent name. - 5.
-Verify the certificate signature against the DOCSIS root key held by the CM. - 6.
-Update the current value of the subject's cvcAccessStart values with the validated CVC's validity start time value.
+Verify that the manufacturer CVC validity start time is greater than the manufacturer cvcAccessStart value currently held in the CM if the CVC subject organizationName is identical to the CM's manufacturer name. - 3.
+Verify that the validity start time is greater than the co-signer cvcAccessStart value currently held in the CM if the CVC subject organizationName is identical to the cable modem's current code co-signing agent. - 4.
+Reject this CVC if the CVC subject organizationName is not identical to CM's manufacturer or current code co-signing agent name. - 5.
+Verify that the CVC and any CVC CA Certificate signatures chain up to the same Root CA Certificate or Root CA key that was used to validate the corresponding CVC (manufacturer or co-signer) in the configuration file. - 6.
+If the CVC is issued from the new PKI and time-of-day has been acquired, verify that the validity periods for the CVC and the issuing CA certificate have not expired. - 7.
+Update the current value of the subject's cvcAccessStart values with the validated CVC's validity start time value

 If the validity start time value is greater than the CM's current value of codeAccessStart, the CM MUST replace its codeAccessStart value with the validity start value.